Keeping Families Together As Mothers Undergo Recovery: A New Approach To Drug Dependency

-Johnson is studying interior design and her family is healthy, although Johnson worries at times about whether her past drug use may have long-term effects on her son or if her recovery might falter someday.
+Amber studies interior design and her family is healthy, although she worries at times about whether her past drug use may have long-term effects on her son or if her recovery might falter someday.

 “Do I think I’ll relapse?
-No,” Johnson says.
+No.” Amber says.
 “But I’d be lying if I said that that doesn’t cross my mind.
 I think that since I’m an addict, it’s going to be something that I’m going to live with for the rest of my life.”

 But right now, all the signs point to the children and their mother being better off.
 They are, after all, together.

 Alex Smith is a health reporter for KCUR.
 You can reach him on Twitter @AlexSmithKCUR